-Faculty report participation to the Registrar's Office after the last day to drop the course.
+Faculty report participation to the Registrar's Office after the last day to drop with a refund.
 Students who have not participated by that date will be dropped from the course and will not be financially responsible for the cost of the course.
-Student attending online classes are considered attending when they have submitted at least one assignment.
+Students attending online classes are considered attending when they have submitted at least one assignment.